[LUM#20] On Earth and in space

-When our muscles are used less, they eventually lose their fitness.
-To better support astronauts who experience this phenomenon after a long stay in space, specialists are proposing innovative study protocols.
+When our muscles are used less frequently, they eventually lose their fitness.
+To better support astronauts who experience this phenomenon after a long stay in space, specialists are proposing innovative research protocols.

 © NASA / 2002

-Walking, running, jumping, but also simply sitting or standing—under normal circumstances, our muscles are used all day long.
-"The simple act of resisting Earth's gravity requires us to mobilize our muscular system," explains Angèle Chopard, a researcher at the Muscle Dynamics and Metabolism Laboratory1.
+Walking, running, jumping—but also simply sitting or standing—under normal circumstances, our muscles are active all day long.
+“The simple act of resisting Earth’s gravity requires us to engage our muscular system, explains Angèle Chopard, a researcher at the Muscle Dynamics and Metabolism Laboratory1.
 But what happens to astronauts who are subjected to a microgravity environment?
-"Their muscles are used much less, especially their postural muscles, and this form of inactivity leads to general deconditioning, particularly of the musculoskeletal system, which mainly manifests itself in the muscles as a loss of strength, muscle cell atrophy, and increased fatigue," replies the researcher.
+“Their muscles are used far less, especially their postural muscles, and this form of inactivity leads to general deconditioning, particularly of the musculoskeletal system, which manifests at the muscular level mainly as a loss of strength, muscle cell atrophy, and increased fatigue,” the researcher replies.

-To better study this phenomenon, Angèle Chopard and her colleagues, Guillaume Py and Thomas Brioche, have access to microgravity simulation experiments on the ground, using two protocols developed by space agencies to reproduce on Earth the microgravity conditions faced by astronauts.
-The first consists of prolonged bed rest, with a 6-degree downward slope, "in order to mimic the increase in fluid return to the head in microgravity," explains the specialist.
-For the second protocol, called "dry immersion," volunteers are immersed in a water bath from which they are completely isolated by plastic sheets.
-"This flotation model causes faster deconditioning, about three times more than simple bed rest."
+To better study this phenomenon, Angèle Chopard and her colleagues, Guillaume Py and Thomas Brioche, have access to microgravity simulation experiments conducted on Earth, using two protocols developed by space agencies to replicate on Earth the microgravity conditions faced by astronauts.
+The first involves prolonged bed rest at a 6-degree head-down angle, “to mimic the increased return of fluids to the head in microgravity, explains the specialist.
+For the second protocol, known as “dry immersion, volunteers are immersed in a water bath from which they are completely isolated by plastic sheets.
+“This floating model causes faster deconditioning—about three times faster than with simple bed rest.”

-While their guinea pigs patiently endure the ordeal, the researchers subject them to tests and biological samples designed to measure their bodies' responses.
-"For us, the aim of these studies is to determine how best to prevent muscle deconditioning, not only for astronauts but also for patients who are confined to bed for long periods of time, those who have a joint immobilized, and people who are chronically inactive," says Angèle Chopard.
+While their test subjects grin and bear it, the researchers subject them to tests and biological samples designed to measure their bodies’ responses.
+“For us, the goal of these studies is to determine how best to prevent muscle deconditioning, not only for astronauts but also for patients who are confined to bed for extended periods, for those with joint immobilization, and for people with chronic inactivity, explains Angèle Chopard.

-In terms of prevention, physical activity remains the most effective measure.
-"It is the best countermeasure for muscle deconditioning, but it must be adapted to spatial conditions and combined with nutritional supplements, for example."
+When it comes to prevention, physical activity remains the most effective measure to date.
+“It’s the best way to counteract muscle deconditioning, but it needs to be adapted to the available space and combined with nutritional supplements, for example.”

 1. DMEM (UM, INRAE)